 The authors concluded that dysglycemia, including without overt diabetes, in early adulthood is associated with adverse LV structural and functional remodeling in middle age.

 The CARDIA cohort is unique among large, prospective, longitudinal cohorts in that it has followed a large group of healthy Americans from early adulthood through mid-life.
 This study demonstrates that dysglycemia even in early adulthood has adverse consequences that are seen in middle age.
 Much effort in preventive cardiology is focused on middle-aged and older adults.
 However, the adverse impact of poor metabolic health may already have taken hold at that time.
 Given unhealthy trends in American behavior during childhood and early adulthood (increased sedentary behavior, decreased exercise), these results are particularly concerning.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Echocardiography/Ultrasound

 Keywords: Diabetes Mellitus, Diagnostic Imaging, Diastole, Echocardiography, Glucose Intolerance, Insulin Resistance, Metabolic Syndrome X, Middle Aged, Primary Prevention, Systole, Young Adult, Ventricular Function, Left